bufbuild-ru/docs/docs/bufstream/integrations/redpanda-console/index.md

   docker.redpanda.com/redpandadata/console:latest
 ```

-Once both Bufstream and Redpanda Console™ are running, navigate to `localhost:8080` in your browser.
+Once both Bufstream and Redpanda Console are running, navigate to `localhost:8080` in your browser.

 ![Redpanda Console home screen](../../../images/bufstream/integrations/rpconsole-home.png)

-You are now ready to begin managing and debugging Bufstream workloads with Redpanda Console™.
-Navigate to the topics view in Redpanda Console™ and click on the topic you'd like to inspect.
+You are now ready to begin managing and debugging Bufstream workloads with Redpanda Console.
+Navigate to the topics view in Redpanda Console and click on the topic you'd like to inspect.

 ![Redpanda Console all topics view](../../../images/bufstream/integrations/rpconole-topicview.png)